All guides

 Description length: how long is long enough?

 YouTube allows up to 5,000 characters.
-Aim for 300–500 words for most videos — enough to give the algorithm plenty to work with, not so much that it feels like spam.
+Aim for 300-500 words for most videos, enough to give viewers enough context, not so much that it feels like spam.
 Use the Word Counter to hit that range before publishing.

 The description template